6 good tranquilizers for dogs & when to use them

 3. hops

 Hops have been used by us humans for a long time.
 This herbal remedy is also suitable for dogs.
 However it has not a strong effect.
-You best administer it supportively while you are addressing the cause of the anxiety.
+You best administer it supportively while you address the cause of the anxiety.

 4. lavender with anti-anxiety effect